 This method is perfect if you’re running on a tight budget or a proper bargain hunter.

 5.)
 Plan to travel at specific times

-The downside here is that if you miss those trains then you’re gonna have to buy another ticket but if you have clearly defined travel plans and a limited travel budget, then fixed tickets are definitely worth looking into.
+The downside here is that if you miss those trains then you’re gonna have to buy another one of the expensive train tickets in the UK.
+That being said, they’re really useful for clearly defined travel plans.

 6.)
 Set a ticket alert

 This is as straight-forward as it sounds – get on this website and set an alert for when the advance tickets come on sale so you can and the best-priced tickets.
 Simple.

 Again, this works brilliantly if you have specific travel plans and even if you don’t, you could use the train ticket bookings as a way of creating specific travel plans.
 Ticket alert website is available here.